woct0rdho/ComfyUI-FeatherOps/doc/HIP_OPTIMIZATION_PLAN_PREPACKED.md

 | P11-B6f | REJECT | add config `1,8,1,2,8,2` | NaN correctness | exposed `kStages > kUnrollK` stage-write issue |
 | P11-B6g | REJECT | fix stage-write issue then re-test `1,8,1,2,8,2` | ~38.7k forced | finer chunking loses to control overhead |

+## Durable Findings

+- fp8-byte transport is mandatory; fp16-prepack paths were large regressions.
+- `1,8,2,2,8,2` no-swizzle is the strongest robust winner at large N.
+- Stage4 overlap direction is non-viable on this hardware/kernel family.
+- Epilogue is a minor contributor (no-scale/no-bias gave only ~`+0.35%`).
+- Conversion approximation slack is small (aggressive approximations fail gate).
+- Removing `v_perm` alone does not guarantee speedup; replacement ops can cancel gains.
+- Forced-config cache pitfall is real (`_get_forced_config` cache must be cleared in same-process A/B scripts).
+- Benchmark wins are the decision metric; profile-time and counters are supporting evidence.

 ## Do-Not-Repeat (Unless New Preconditions)

 - fp16-prepack transport variants.